tinaponting/ai-robots-scrapers/README.md

-# Over 400 AI bots - scrapers to block/not wanted on my sites:
-# Free to us as you please:)With Me and Perrishpress htaccess:)

 Ai crapers - Ai bots - Ai robts.txt
+Free to use as you please:)
 And ways to block ai scrapers of your content.)
 ....................................
 If you want A Strong anti Ai .
 Hacker firewall with No thanks AI:  perishablepress.com8g-firewall with Latest Aibots  - I use this:)  Not taking power from your blog!